-Make this Slow Cooker Italian Sausage and Peppers today and enjoy all the Italian flavors.
+Make this Crockpot Sausage and Peppers today and enjoy all the Italian flavors.
 It’s very filling, and you can have it on its own or as an easy add-on to zucchini pasta, hoagie rolls, hot dog buns, regular pasta, cauliflower rice, regular rice, mashed cauliflower or potatoes and of course sandwiches.

 You all seem to be enjoying my latest Italian Sausage and Peppers recipe that I decided to recreate a new version of this recipe for you.
-This Slow Cooker Italian Sausage and Peppers are absolutely the perfect combination of juicy and spicy Italian sausage with the sweetness of bell peppers and the onions.
+This Crockpot Sausage and Peppers are absolutely the perfect combination of juicy and spicy Italian sausage with the sweetness of bell peppers and the onions.

 This slow cooker sausage recipe is so good that I bet you’ll be eating it for dinner and/or lunch like there is no tomorrow!
-And I promise you won’t get tired of it 😉 I’ve also been making this Italian Sausage Tomato Sauce Recipe lately so if you’ve got extra, you should try it as well, along with my Low-Carb Sheet Pan Sausage and Veggies!
+And I promise you won’t get tired of it 😉 I’ve also been making this Italian Sausage Tomato Sauce Recipe lately so if you’ve got extra, you should try it as well, along with my Low-Carb Sheet Pan Sausage and Veggies and my Cabbage and Sausage Recipe!

 It’s one of those recipes that seem perfect for any occasion.
 Whether it’s a regular weeknight or if you’re entertaining guests, this crock pot sausage and peppers recipe is always welcomed.
 I love how simple it is to make and thanks to the slow cooker, you can set it and forget it.